 None of us could have predicted that exercising from home would be the new norm, but here we are.
 While it’s a drastic change for the gym-heads out there, some of us won’t mind the change one bit-probably because we’ve been working out from home all along, right?

-If your spin class is one thing you really miss, we’re right there with you.
+If your cycling class is one thing you really miss, we’re right there with you.

-Unless you’re doing spin classes online – which is awesome!
+Unless you’re doing cycling classes online – which is awesome!

 Nothing compares to the exhilaration of riding a stationary gym bike, except maybe riding one from the comfort of your home.

 But wait, aren’t stationary cycles expensive, bulky, and a downright headache to install at home?

 Not if it’s the Schwinn IC8 Indoor Cycling Bike.
 Dubbed “a premium cycling machine for beginners, experts, and everyone in between,” the IC8 is pretty much the only indoor cycle you will ever need.

 Stunning good looks, a compact profile, excellent mechanics, and a number of nifty features make this indoor cycle a rarity compared to the bulky, overpriced options out there.